10 – Wake Me Up When September Ends

 “Welcome to Paradise” was originally released in 1992.
-The songs first appeared on their indie album Kerplunk.
-The song would be later re-recorded and released on their major label release Dookie.“Welcome to Paradise” only reached 56 on the Hot 100 Billboard Airplay charts.
+The song first appeared on their indie album Kerplunk.
+The song would be later re-recorded and released on Green Day’s major label release Dookie.“Welcome to Paradise” only reached 56 on the Hot 100 Billboard Airplay charts.
 The verse that leads to the hook actually has a 196os British invasion sound to it that really distinguished Green Day apart from other punk rock bands of the time period.

 The Green Day song “Macy’s Day Parade,” was released in 2000 on their album Warning.
 The song is perhaps the most unique sound Green Day song in their catalog.
-There is a “Every Breath You Take,’ type groove to it wrapped in 196o’s Burt Bacharach persona.
-One of the moist enjoyable and artistic Green Day compositions and recordings.
+There is an “Every Breath You Take,’ type groove to it wrapped in 196o’s Burt Bacharach persona.
+One of the most enjoyable and artistic Green Day compositions and recordings.

 “Good Riddance (Time of Your Life)” was released on Green Day’s Nimrod album.
 The song has become one of the biggest selling singles in the band’s career.
-It has made over two million dollars in digital downloads sales alone.
-The songs acoustic guitar riff and passionate vocals has made it one of Green Day’s most loved songs.
+It has made over two million dollars in digital download sales alone.
+The song’s acoustic guitar riff and passionate vocals has made it one of Green Day’s most loved songs.

 The American Idiot album released in 2004 stands as quite possibly Green Day’s crowning moment.
 Three of the Top 10 Green Day Songs on this list hail from the American Idiot album.
 The song Holiday appeared on the album as the third track after the epic “Jesus of Suburbia,” suite.
-The songs hard edge dark biting lyrics, punk band marching groove and seething guitar lines defines Green Day at their most angry yet entertaining moment.
+The song’s hard edge and dark biting lyrics, punk band marching groove and seething guitar lines define Green Day at their most angry yet entertaining moment.

 “21 Guns,” was released on Green Day’s eighth album 21st Century Breakdown in 2009.
 The song “21 Guns.” was featured in the Transformers Revenge of the Fallen movie as well as featured in the hit television show The Vampire Diaries.
 It is one of those Green Day songs that holds the listener hostage while building to an epic climax of surreal rock euphoria.

 Do you remember the first time you heard “Basket Case,” and said who is that?
-The release of Basket Case ion 1994 introduced the world to the sounds of Green Day.
+The release of Basket Case in 1994 introduced the world to the sounds of Green Day.
 It was one of those rare songs that appealed to punk rockers, classic rockers, and also a very young audience that at the time had no idea what punk or classic rock was.
-All the young middle school audience knew was they loved that song.
-That audience grew old with Green Day and has decisively become their most loyal followers.
+All the young middle school audience knew was that they loved the song.
+That audience has grown old with Green Day and has decisively become their most loyal followers.
 It all started for Green Day with the release of the Dookie album of Basket Case.
 It has always been said that all it takes is that one song, and for Green Day that song was, “Basket Case.”